 Giardiasis outbreaks occur most frequently in the northeast and northwest areas of the United States, possibly due to extended winter seasons and low surface water temperatures.
 Most community outbreaks occur in water systems with minimum or inadequate treatment to its surface water source, poor sanitation upstream and beaver colonies (or other ground animals such as the muskrat) located near the water supply intake.

 One of the most effective safeguards against giardiasis is ozonation, a water treatment process which uses ozone to eliminate biological organisms.
 The Southern Nevada Water Authority's Alfred Merritt Smith and River Mountains water treatment facilities, which treat the majority of our water supply, incorporate ozonation into their treatment processes.

 What is MTBE?

 Methyl tertiary butyl ether (MTBE) is a natural gas derivative used as a gasoline additive to help reduce smog.
 Federal research studies have linked MTBE to tumors in laboratory rats.
 Concerns about the possibility of MTBE entering drinking water supplies through leaks, spills, etc. led the Environmental Protection Agency to urge states to discontinue use of the chemical.

 The Water Authority regularly tests both its groundwater and surface water supplies for MTBE.
-The water being provided to municipal water customers in the Las Vegas Valley contains no detectable MTBE.
+View water quality reports and summaries for current concentration information.

 A study conducted by the U.S. Geologic Survey revealed low levels of MTBE in Southern Nevada's shallow groundwater aquifer, which is not used for drinking water.
 The shallow system is separated from the deep groundwater aquifer—from which the valley draws about 10 percent of its drinking water—by a thick layer of fine clay that forms a nearly impermeable layer.